HydraMeshnet/developer-portal/hydra.md

 - The network where testing occurs before being deployed on the mainnet.
 - The network is available for everyone and is used by developers for testing their applications and by security experts for responsible disclosures.
 - The network has play-around coins and transactions.
-- Currently we have no faucet.
+- Currently, we have no faucet.
 [Contact us](https://iop.global/contact-us/) for getting DHYDs.
 - Has 5 servers up and running 24/7 by IOP Ventures, but there are delegates who are testing their forging tools on their own devnet servers.

 | name | zone | IP |